ericmdev/NoughtsAndCrosses/README.md

 *Bash scripts in `docker/bin`:*

 <code>
-# Destroy all images and containers.
+# Stop and remove all containers.
 . docker/bin/clean

+# Delete all images and stop and remove all containers.
+. docker/bin/clean-all

 # Build the image `noughtsandcrosses-image`.
 . docker/bin/build